earngurus2/techtalkin/README.md

 We’ve included some tooling that helps us maintain these templates.
 This template currently uses:

-- [Renovate](https://www.mend.io/free-developer-tools/renovate/) - to regularly update our dependencies
+- [how to connext Starz](https://techpanga.com/connect-starz/) - to regularly update our dependencies
-- [Cypress](https://www.cypress.io/) - to run tests against how the template runs in the browser
+- [Free chegg](https://techpanga.com/free-chegg-answer/) - to run tests against how the template runs in the browser
-- [Cypress Netlify Build Plugin](https://github.com/cypress-io/netlify-plugin-cypress) - to run our tests during our build process
+- [download youtube mp3](https://earngurus.com/how-to-download-youtube-playlist-and-convert-to-mp3-2022/) - to run our tests during our build process

 If your team is not interested in this tooling, you can remove them with ease!